DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/scrollby.md

 {% include actions/manual-scroll-warning.md %}

-Scrolls the `target` element by the given amount of pixels.
-If no `target` is specified, scrolls the document body.
+Scrolls the `target` element by the specified number of pixels.
+If no `target` is specified, the document body is scrolled.
 Can be chained with other `TestController` methods.

 ```text
 t.scrollBy([target,] x, y[, options]) → this | Promise<any>